 “Stories Out of School” Flash Fiction Contest

-Teachers have the most fascinating, difficult, and important job on the planet, and their work days are filled with stories.
+Teachers have the most fascinating, difficult, and important job on the planet, and their workdays are filled with stories.
 Yet teachers seldom appear in fiction.
 This annual contest was created to inspire honest, unsentimental stories about teachers and the rich and complex world of schools.
-Our partner this year is Electric Literature.
+Our partner this year is A Public Space.
 There are a few criteria for submissions.
 The story’s protagonist, or its narrator, must be a K-12 teacher.
 Stories must be between 6 and 749 words and previously unpublished.
 Any adult over the age of eighteen (whether a teacher or not) is welcome to submit.
 Only one submission per writer.
 Sentimentality is discouraged and education jargon is forbidden.